What’s the Difference Between White and Brown Eggs?

 Why don’t we have multi-colored eggs in Organic Valley cartons?
 Again, it’s a matter of breed.
-Organic Valley farmers choose breeds that are highly reliable and consistent egg-layers, like Bovan browns, highline browns and Lohmann browns, which all happen to lay brown eggs.
+Organic Valley farmers choose breeds that are highly reliable and consistent egg layers, like Bovans browns, highline browns and Lohmann browns, which all happen to lay brown eggs.
 These breeds also happen to have calm, non-aggressive personalities (which also makes them fun to photograph!).

-Some of our farmers may raise wacky breeds of chickens on the side just for fun or for their own family’s consumption, like this fun crested chicken seen during a photo shoot with the DeKam family, one of our Organic Valley dairy farmers in Michigan.
+Some of our farmers may raise wacky breeds of chickens on the side just for fun or for their family’s consumption, like this fun crested chicken seen below during a photo shoot with the DeKam family, Organic Valley dairy farmers in Michigan.

 A wacky looking chicken is in the spotlight at the DeKam family farm.

 No matter whether your Organic Valley eggs are dark brown or light tan, we bet they’ll taste delicious!
 Try them poached on top of avocado toast and sprinkled with a little lemon juice, salt and pepper, or fried up for a good ol’ fashioned bacon and egg sandwich on hearty wheat bread.
 You can also get creative and add variety to eggs by experimenting with 21 Simple Ways to Spice Up Eggs.